Best free PC games to play today

 Idle Big Devil does get a bit complicated and harder as you progress, and you will get to a point where you have to decide whether to spend money or endure a slower progression in the game.
 However, this game can be completely free to play, if you choose not to spend money.

 1. Fortnite Battle Royale

-The Battle Royale trend is huge right now, and Epic Games has all but perfected it with Fortnite Battle Royale.
-Initially developed as a sort of add-on for Fortnite, Battle Royale took off in a way that nobody was anticipating, quickly becoming one of the most played games of 2018.
+The Battle Royale is huge right now, and Epic Games has refined it to perfection with Fortnite Battle Royale.
+Originally designed as a kind of add-on for Fortnite, Battle Royale blew up in a way that nobody expected, fast becoming among the best free games 2020 has to offer.

-The game is entirely based around a simple scenario: you’re dumped in a map with 99 other players in a free-for-all melee, and the only winner is the one who is left standing at the end.
-And, thanks to its meteoric success, Epic Games is hard at work adding new game modes and features all the time.
-Take Playground mode, for instance – it dumps you in the map and lets you build up structures for a set amount of time before the floodgates open and the carnage begins.
+Fortnite Battle Royale is entirely based on a simple scenario: you’re dropped in a map with 99 other players in a free-for-all melee, and the last one left standing at the end wins.
+Because of its meteoric success, Epic Games is working hard to steadily integrate new game modes and fresh features.
+Take Playground mode, for example – it drops you in the map and lets you build up structures for a set amount of time before the floodgates open and the carnage begins.

-What’s especially cool is that Fortnite lets you play with your friends, no matter what platform they’re on.
-Whether you’re on PC, Xbox One, iOS, Android and even soon PS4, you’ll be able to be matched up against millions of other players from all different platforms.
+What’s particularly cool is that with Fortnite, you can actually play with your friends, regardless of which platform they’re on.
+Whether you’re on PC, Xbox One, iOS, Android or PS4, you’ll be able to match up against millions of other players from all these different platforms.

 2. Dota 2

-This top-down arena battler is incredibly active, attracting multi-million dollar prize funds for serious tournament players.
-It's not just for obsessives, though.
+This top-down arena battler is very dynamic, drawing in multimillion-dollar prize funds for serious tournament players.
+Yet, it’s not just for the most hardcore gamers.

 Best free PC games: 3 - 4